Strawberry Thumbprint Cookies

 To portion control, we typically save half of the dough in the freezer and only bake the other half of the Strawberry Thumbprint Cookies so that 1) we do not overeat our fair share, 2) the next batch is fresh out of the oven when we want to eat them.
 Win-win!

-This way when we are done with the first batch, there is no extra cookies sitting on the kitchen counter looking at tasty and irresistible. 😉
+This way when we are done with the first batch, there is no extra strawberry filled cookies sitting on the kitchen counter looking all tasty and irresistible. 😉

 It will be hard to compete with fresh homemade jam, but homemade is also a lot of work!
 So don’t skip out on this just because you don’t want to make the jam from scratch.
 This is still totally worth your time if you are using a jar of store-bought jam for the filling.

-And if you are still trying to decide on what cookies you want to make, and can’t quite make up your mind, be sure to check out my Caramel White Chocolate Chip Chocolate Cookies, or Strawberry Sugar Cookies with Nutella Icing, or Banana Chocolate Chip Cookies.
+And if you are still trying to decide on what cookies you want to make, and can’t quite make up your mind, be sure to check out my Caramel White Chocolate Chip Chocolate Cookies, or Chocolate Marshmallow Cookies, or White Chocolate Raspberry Cookies.
 They are equally fabulous.

-This is a simple shortbread cookies recipe combined with strawberry jam or preserves.
+Strawberry Thumbprint Cookies is a simple shortbread cookies recipe filled with strawberry jam or preserves.

 Let’s talk about the thumbprint cookie dough ingredients first.
 Here is what you need: